raghavmecheri/InterviewPrep/InterviewNotes.md

 - Generally, a trie can be used to store the entire english language for quick prefix lookups.
 Since you go down and have various branches (like a tree) it's far more effective than a HashMap is for completion options.
 A HashMap would be far more efficient for absolute checks.
 - A trie can check if a string is a valid prefix in O(n), where n -> length of the string

+### AVL Trees
+- Trees that automatically do rotations to become BST's - used to combat the issues faced by using BSTs.

 ### Graphs

 - Tree is a type of graph, but not all graphs are trees.
 Trees are connected graphs without cycles.